Yashasri-g/Ecommerce/README.md

  Display relevant information about the product, including its name, description, and price.
 Include a high-quality image of the product to give users a clear visual representation.
 Include a high-quality image of the product to give users a clear visual representation.
 Create a simple and intuitive navigation structure to facilitate easy movement within the page.
 Ensure that the page layout is responsive, adapting seamlessly to different screen sizes.
 Write clean and well-commented code to enhance readability and maintainability.
 # New Me
 It is a website of fashion.New Me collection with wide range of products and exciting offers.
-Can have a look at it.
-New Me[https://yashasri-g.github.io/Ecommerce/]
+Can have a look at it.[New Me](https://yashasri-g.github.io/Ecommerce/)